In short, you pay the flat rate with OTC (OptimalTerrainConsulting.com) then ALL the following happens:

 9. Usually at this point, people are struggling getting the numbers we want to see from the implementation of the diet.
 I use blood, breath, and urine testing daily to monitor your progress (again no hippy stuff – all very scientific and backed by scientific studies that shows this works).
 If you didn’t start earlier with me on diet this is when folks contact me for diet coaching.
 I do recommend starting coaching with me as soon as you have your OTC appointment or just after getting your labs).
 It really helps to have a jumpstart on starving your cancer cells with the proper diet while you wait for your OTC appointment.
 In addition, the 75 page (approx) report from OTC is soooooo much info, that it can create a shutdown/overwhelmed mentality.
 This must be done step by step, scientifically and systematically.
 For instance, I am almost 4 years post my OTC report, and I am still implementing a new step every few months.
 It took me 48 years to create my cancering process and a while to undo it.
 I see such amazing progress in my labs EVERY MONTH and still see that this month.
 I started to feel so healthy and happy in just one month after starting with OTC, and at three months I was so blown away by my health and lack of cancering processes that I was sold!

 10. At one month out (approx) – OTC and myself recommend re-testing your labs to check for progress and make any tweaks to treatments/lifestyle/diet that are needed.
+I can assist with teaching you how to read your own labs, or you can schedule a follow up with OTC or myself to track progress.

 12. At this point, you should have a basic understanding of what all the lab tests mean and can begin to monitor your results.
 The OTC report will give you goals for all your lab tests and you will be working towards those goals.
 This is not only about conquering your cancer but also making you a new healthy happy wonderful person.
 Cancer is a great teacher if you choose to look at it that way.
 My whole life my “check engine light” was on, and I chose to put tape over it instead of addressing my lack of health.
 I didn’t know how or what to do.
 OTC has given me the knowledge and power to use science to create a healthy me.
 In most cases, thanks to OTC, I know more about my health and my labs than my doctors do.
 They were not trained in this!
 It is not their fault.
 They are looking for the house being on fire in my labs, and not the smoldering embers that contribute to my cancering.
 Plus, this OTC analysis is so futuristic, that it is only addressed in state of the art medical conferences and has yet to be implemented in hospitals.
 There are some cutting edge hospitals that are doing clinical trials on one aspect or another that OTC prescribes, but none of them are doing all of the treatments/protocols together.
 Cancer is not a one trick pony.
 We must leave no stone unturned as to why we got cancer.
 I really have enjoyed putting the puzzle together and changing my life, all for the better!
 Knowledge is power.